 A cocktail of the very good, the half-decent and the wayward from the powerful Frenchman, who dominated in the air but was occasionally clumsy on the deck.
 Made some spirited runs forward.

-Solid display from the Cameroon international, who was shrewd enough to guide Walcott on the inside rather than allow the turbo-charged England man to get outside of him.
+Solid display from the Cameroonian, who was shrewd enough to guide Walcott on the inside rather than allow the turbo-charged England man to get outside of him.

 Once again Spurs' lucky omen as he brilliantly led by word and outstanding deed in central defence.

 Quiet in the opening hour as Spurs were out-numbered in midfield but became far more influential following the introduction of Sandro and controlled the game in the last 20 minutes.

 Fine display in central midfield after being initially overshadowed by his opposite number, Coquelin.
 Should have done better with a one-on-one with Szczesny in the early exchanges but made some excellent interception, particularly in the latter stages.

 Scored his fourth goal in three north London derbies - and the 10,000th of all time for Spurs - with his clinically dispatched volley.
 The Dutchman was heavily involved throughout, and was perhaps fortunate to escape a red card after following his yellow card for a terrible challenge on van Persie with his controversial goal celebration.
 But he sent through a stream of enticing crosses from the right flank and his movement was clever enough to manipulate some excellent goalscoring positions.
 Withdrawn after 63 minutes for his own good.

 Energy and class from the left-sided flier, who delivered a series of tempting crosses on an afternoon when he consistently had the beating of Sagna, and then Jenkinson, with his pace and timing.
 Came close to scoring with a couple of scorching long-range rockets and a one-on-one with Szczesny.